-Green Growth Program supports Indonesia in achieving green growth that simultaneously achieves poverty reduction, social inclusion, environmental sustainability and resource efficiency.
+The Green Growth Program supports Indonesia in realizing green growth that simultaneously achieves poverty reduction, social inclusion, environmental sustainability and resource efficiency.

 Develop projects that are bankable based on Nationally Determined Contributions (NDC) and Sustainable Development Goals (SDGs) assessments, and connect with suitable sources of finance

 Incorporate green growth enablers for investments into sectoral, district, provincial, and national plans

 Design innovative economic and policy instruments to reduce risk and enable capital flows into the sector

 The Green Growth Program Indonesia is implemented jointly by the Government of Indonesia and the Global Green Growth Institute (GGGI) through the Ministry of National Development Planning (BAPPENAS), and involves a number of national and sub-national governments.
 The organogram will provide visual details on how the program supports its key stakeholders.